syssecfsu/witty/README.md

    This repository contains a recorded session in the ```assets/extra``` directory ([M1NXZvHdvA8vSCKp_61e5d60f.rec](extra/M1NXZvHdvA8vSCKp_61e5d60f.rec)) that shows me upgrading pihole.
 Just put the file under the ```records``` directory, run the server, you should find the recording in the ```Recorded Session``` tab.

-3. More features are planned, including user authentication.
-Suggestions are welcome.
+3. More features are planned, suggestions are welcome.

 You can use WiTTY to run any command line programs, such as ```bash```, ```htop```, ```vi```, ```ssh```.
 This following screenshot shows that three interactive session running ```zsh``` on macOS Monterey. <img src="extra/main.png" width="800px">